by: Sarah Gold Anzlovar, MS, RDN, LDN

 Fruits, starchy vegetables, whole grains, and legumes are excellent sources of carbohydrates.
 These foods also contain nutrients that may enhance exercise performance and recovery.
-If you’re eating within 90 minutes of exercise, choose lower-fiber carbohydrate, think bananas, low-fiber bread, or dried fruit.
+If you’re eating during the 90 minutes before exercising, choose lower-fiber carbohydrate, think bananas, low-fiber bread, or dried fruit.
 These plant-based foods will you give quick energy and limit digestive distress.

 Rebuild with protein